pijpijpij/Noopetal/README.md

 Only source download available, from this site!

 ## Usage
-To use, download the source for the version of interest build it and install it in your local Maven repository.
+To use, download the source for the version of interest, build it and install it in your local Maven repository.
 Then, in a Maven project:
 ```xml
 <dependency>